gertscha/dotfiles/neovim/.config/nvim/README.md

 `:ve` to get the current version of Neovim.

+`:echo &filetype` to get the type of the current buffer (to add a ftplugin)

 # Format Strings for Time and Date
 ```
 Format String           Example output